benetflo/rp2350-secure-boot-chain/README.md

 #### **Scope of testing**:
 Testing has focused on the designed threat model and typical failure scenarios (invalid signatures, corrupted metadata, etc.).
 More advanced attacks (fault injection, side‑channel analysis, hardware probing) have not been tested, nor have security measures against them been implemented, because they fall outside the intended threat model.

-#### **OTA server**
-The OTA server is a minimal, intentionally insecure dummy implementation.
-A real OTA backend should include authentication, access control and secure transport, but this simplified server is used to clearly demonstrate that all critical security is enforced on‑device through the secure boot chain.

 *The attacks tested in this project are demonstrated in this video:* LINK HERE